Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 The developer toyed with the idea of creating empty keys for the key/values within sessionStorage, as shown below:
 <img src="documentation/testing-ms2/new-key-sessionStorage.png">

-However, if the developer created ten keys, what would happen if one day a furure client wants an itinerary with eleven places?
-The devloper realised that the message popup would then duplicate again.
-So, another iddea was needed.
-After many hours of research, the devloper found a piece of code on StackOverflow ([link here](https://stackoverflow.com/a/16844054/14773450)) that filters out duplicated strings within the sessionStorage Object:
+However, if the developer created ten keys, what would happen if one day a future client wants an itinerary with eleven places?
+The developer realised that the message popup would then duplicate again.
+So, another idea was needed.
+After many hours of research, the developer found a piece of code on StackOverflow ([link here](https://stackoverflow.com/a/16844054/14773450)) that filters out duplicated strings within the sessionStorage Object:
 <img src="documentation/testing-ms2/filter-duplicates-from-sessionStorage.png">

 After changing the alert and message popup to contain the variable `removeRepeatedEntries` rather than `placeAddedToItinerary`, the developer tested this code both in console and on the published page.
 This elegant piece of code solved the duplicate entries appearing issue.